-Sport provides swell times for Indigenous youthNovember 29th, 2012 in Health /
+Sport provides swell times for Indigenous youthNovember 29, 2012 in Medicine & Health / Health

 A new report released today has shed light on how sport programs for Indigenous youth can help lead to more fulfilling lifestyles for participants.

 The report, a joint venture between the Laureus Sport for Good Foundation, The University of Queensland's School of Human Movement Studies, and the Australian Sports Commission (ASC), is titled "The Impact of Indigenous Community Sports Programs: The Case of Surfing."

 ASC Chief Executive Officer Simon Hollingsworth said the report highlighted surfing had the potential to help young people reconnect with their communities.

 While the report said surfing was not a "cure all" solution to the problems faced by some Indigenous communities, the programs undertaken by 98 participants revealed that culturally sensitive sport activities could lead to positive community outcomes.